Asst. Prof. Andrejka Žejn, Ph. D.

 Employment, positions

-• since 2006 – Research Advisor, The Institute of Slovenian Literature and Literary Studies, ZRC SAZU
+since 2006 – Principal Research Associate, The Institute of Slovenian Literature and Literary Studies, ZRC SAZU

-• 1996–2001 – Research Fellow, Institute of Slovenian Literature and Literary Sciences, ZRC SAZU.
+1996–2001 – Research Associate, Institute of Slovenian Literature and Literary Sciences, ZRC SAZU.

 Research interests

-Literary and cultural theory, comparative literature (intertextuality, literary discourse, world literature, peripheral/minor literatures, literary geography), European Romanticism, Slovenian literature, East-Central European literatures.
+Literary and cultural theory, comparative literature (intertextuality, literary discourse, cultural identity, literary field, systems theory, world literature studies, peripheral/minor literatures, literary geography), European Romanticism, Slovenian literature, East-Central European literatures, modernism and neo-avant-gardes.

 (Co-)organization of international conferences